 Beyond eating a gut-healthy, anti-inflammatory diet, there is a lot you can do to support your gut health.
 To support your gut microbiome health, I recommend that you eat probiotic-rich fermented foods, including sauerkraut, fermented vegetables, kimchi, pickles, coconut kefir, and kombucha.
 Even more importantly, I recommend that you take a high-quality daily probiotic supplement.

 I recommend Gut Repair for gastrointestinal support to improve leaky gut, gut microbiome imbalance, and any gut health symptoms.
 I also recommend taking digestive enzymes, such as Super D-Zyme, with every meal to support digestion and absorption.
-If you are dealing with constipation, I recommend Intestinal Mover or another herbal elimination support supplement.
+If you are dealing with constipation, I recommend Bowel Mover or another herbal elimination support supplement.